kanboard/documentation/source/admin_guide/upgrade.rst

 Upgrade to a New Version
 ========================

+.. warning:: Please, do not update the software blindly without reading the `ChangeLog <https://github.com/kanboard/kanboard/blob/master/ChangeLog>`_.
+             Always check for breaking changes if any.

 Most of the time, upgrading Kanboard to a newer version is seamless.
 The process could be summarized to simply copy your data folder to the new Kanboard folder.
 Kanboard will run database migrations automatically for